Ark7 vs Realbricks: A Comprehensive Comparison

 +

-Realbricks provides earlier and more predictable liquidity by eliminating personal lockups once a property is funded and listed.
+Realbricks will provide early and predictable potential liquidity by eliminating personal lockups once a property is funded and listed.
+However, Realbricks secondary market is not scheduled to be released until Q1 of 2026.
 Ark7’s per-investor 12-month lockups create a staggered, thinner trading market.

 What is the minimum investment on each platform?